 V. Approval of the Library Fund Balance Policy in its Current Form.
 Financial Services Manager Deal provided an overview of the Library Fund Balance Policy.
-Members discussed the current reserve levels and that excess ERAF funds were a significant factor in the growth of reserves.
+Members discussed the reserve levels and the amount that is appropriate for the library to maintain.
+Excess ERAF funds were discussed as a significant factor in the growth of reserves.
+Chair Groom suggested that members might think about this policy and discuss again in conjunction with the upcoming recommended budget.